samcennis/Watson-Assistant-Customer-Self-Service/README.md

     10 Jul 21:59:19 - [couchstorage] No default credentials found```
 * Visit `localhost:1880` in your browser
     * TODO: Steps to set up Node-RED editor
-* Fill in credentials in the Node-RED flow.
+* Important: Fill in WA credentials in the Node-RED flow.
 * App should now be running.

 ### Push the app to IBM Cloud